Snaacky/thewiki/docs/tutorials/mpv.md

 This is included in the [Basic Config](#basic-config) above.

 +++ Potato PCs
-For those with integrated GPU, you can stick to mpv's default built-in scalers.
+If you have an integrated GPU, you can stick to mpv's default built-in scalers.
 No need to modify `mpv.conf`.

 Just remove `profile=high-quality`, and mpv will use default values.